drgg62086/luna/README.md

-# [Proposal] - speed up the burning by developing a Multi-person online collaborative painting game using luna (or using a forked coin that supports unlimited issuance)  as 'pigment' and cast the painting result as an nft
+# [Proposal] - speed up the burning by developing a Multi-person online collaborative painting game and cast the painting result as an nft

 this game will looks like Sandbox’s land auction + REDDIT’s r/place canvas